tsaplyadmitriy/flutter_elective/README.md

 - The app has four layers: UI, Business logic, Repository and Network
 - API requests is done using Dio
 - Code generation is done using retrofit
+- Favourite jokes are saved in local storage using Hive
+- Localization is enabled
+- Errors are collected using Crashlytics

 Repository is an absraction on data source for business logic module.
 It simulates pagination, as inital API does not have it.
 We load jokes with chunks of 20.